 As is the case with just about all road and mountain bikes in the Specialized product lineup the Tarmac SL7 will be offered in both S-Works and Standard Specialized models.
 Specialized says that both framesets have been tweaked from the SL6, incorporating its “FreeFoil” library only to use frame shapes that balanced the best in weight, stiffness, and aerodynamics.

 The lay-up is also said to have been tweaked on S-Works models with the flagship iterations making use of the companies FACT12r carbon, whereas the rest of the range makes use of FACT10r carbon.
 The difference here is mostly in weight with the S-Works module said to tip the scales at 120grams lighter than it’s more affordable (relatively speaking) sibling.

 Extrapolated out to a complete build, Specialized says that an S-Works Di2 build with paint tips the scales at a 6.7kg(14.8lbs), while at the other end of the spectrum the most affordable bike in the lineup, the Tarmac SL7 Expert Ultegra Di2, is said to weight in at 7.65kg(16.9lbs).

 5. Threaded BB’s Return, Increased Tire Width

-After almost a decade of press-fit bottom brackets adorning the Tarmac range, for 2021 Specialized makes a move back to a regular BSA bottom bracket standard.
+After almost a decade of press-fit bottom brackets adorning the Tarmac range, Specialized makes a move back to a regular BSA bottom bracket standard.
 This not only has home mechanics rejoicing but also should see appease from potential buyers previously put-off by creaky bottom brackets.

 The tire clearance of the new model has also been increased, with Specialized claiming the SL7 will comfortably hold tires up to 32mm in width with ample clearance either size for road debris.